brunnolou/streaming-room/windows/README.md

    > streaming.

 ## Passwords

 After testing with the default settings you might update the default login passwords and stream key in the file: `config.json`.
-For security reasons you must update the streaming KEY and keep it private.
+For security reasons, you must update the streaming KEY and keep it private.

 ## Run at Startup